Shelton, Nebraska: History

 The original townsite was surveyed from the homestead farm of Patrick Walsh, followed by a survey from the Union Pacific Railway Company.
 It was 1876 before the Union Pacific established a station.
 With incorporation in 1882, the community grew and was home to "The Shelton Clipper" formerly "The Shelton Clarion", several banks, and a community school.
 As early as 1866, people of the Shelton area organized together to form the first schoolhouse in Buffalo County.
 By 1876, a new school district was organized; it was legally known as No. 19 in Buffalo County.
 In January 1908, the community library was officially organized as the Shelton Public Library with a village tax being levied for its support.
 A Carnegie Library building was funded on April 7, 1913.

 The population of Shelton has been relatively consistent since its early years, always maintaining a population around 1,000 individuals.
 The population of Shelton in 1910 was 1,005.

+In 1983, Shelton was featured in CBS's On The Road.